Well-child visits during adolescence

 - Immunizations including Tdap booster and the HPV series to help prevent certain cancers from developing later in life

-- Discussion of age-appropriate concerns, such as: relationships, physical changes of puberty, sexual behavior, birth control, substance abuse, mental health, school performance, bullying, diet and exercise
+- Discussion of age-appropriate concerns, such as: friends and relationships, puberty and sexuality, birth control, substance abuse, mental health, school performance, bullying, diet and exercise

 To make the most of your visit, your child should bring: